datahub-project/datahub/docs/how/updating-datahub.md

 - #7103 This should only impact users who have configured explicit non-default names for DataHub's Kafka topics.
 The environment variables used to configure Kafka topics for DataHub used in the `kafka-setup` docker image have been updated to be in-line with other DataHub components, for more info see our docs on [Configuring Kafka in DataHub
 ](https://datahubproject.io/docs/how/kafka-config).
 They have been suffixed with `_TOPIC` where as now the correct suffix is `_TOPIC_NAME`.
 This change should not affect any user who is using default Kafka names.
 - #6906 Redshift source is reworked and with the new connector there is no need for a separate usage source.
-The old redshift source was renamed as `redshift-legacy`. `redshift-usage` source is still exist but deprecated and will be removed in the future.
+The old redshift source was renamed as `redshift-legacy`. `redshift-usage` source is still exists but deprecated and will be removed in the future.

 ### Potential Downtime